doctore/Spring6Microservices/README.md

 As you read previously, there are two different microservices you can use to manage the authentication/authorization functionality: [security-oauth-service](#security-oauth-service) and [security-custom-service](#security-custom-service).

-Regarding every microservice, in this section I will explain the web services provided by every one and how to use them, starting by [security-oauth-service](#security-oauth-service).
+Regarding every microservice, in this section I will explain the web services provided by everyone and how to use them, starting by [security-oauth-service](#security-oauth-service).
 <br><br>